drvinhhoang/drvinhhoang/README.md

 Hi there, I'm Vinh, I'm currently a doctor, being on the journey to becoming an iOS developer.
 It's a rough path but also intriguing.

-  Since long ago, I know that my true calling is to become a programmer.
+  Since long ago, I've known my true calling is to become a programmer.
 But I didn't have the courage to pursue it.
 After years of working as a doctor, there was something still missing inside me, I knew I have to make the decision.
 Finally, I made it, that's the reason why I'm being here.

 ### Some of my projects: